-The school does not tolerate bullying of any kind.
-If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
+If we discover that an act of bullying, peer on peer abuse or intimidation has taken place, either at or outside of school, we act immediately to stop any further occurrences of such behaviour.

 We do everything in our power to ensure that all children attend school free from fear.